Give-Hope-org/give-hope-fn/README.md

 10. Once approved, merge your PR by clicking on 'Merge' button.
 11. Congratulations!
 You've made your contribution to this project.

+### Prerequisites
+Make sure that you meet the requirements listed here before proceeding further.
+If any of the requirements are not met, follow the instructions below to install the required software.
+- Node.js and npm
+- Git
+- A text editor of your choice (VS Code is recommended)
+- A web browser of your choice (Google Chrome is recommended)
+- A GitHub account (for hosting the code)

 ## Technologies Used